-When you are in Verona, you'll notice that it is more blue-collar than most other communities in America.
-36.03% of Verona’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Verona is a town of sales and office workers, managers, and transportation and shipping workers.
-There are especially a lot of people living in Verona who work in office and administrative support (11.74%), management occupations (11.57%), and sales jobs (10.91%).
+Verona is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Verona is a town of sales and office workers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Verona who work in office and administrative support (13.18%), sales jobs (13.18%), and business and financial occupations (7.36%).

-Verona is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Verona does not have a public transit system used by locals to get to and from work.

 The people who call Verona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Verona residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Verona include Irish, English, Scottish, and Scots-Irish.

 The most common language spoken in Verona is English.
-Other important languages spoken here include French and German.
+Other important languages spoken here include French and Spanish.